 04 Jun Meaning of Jewellery Symbols and Signs – Which is Yours?

-Ever wonder about the meaning of jewellery symbols?
-Humans have a long tradition of wearing symbolic jewellery.
-Historically, we have worn them as signs of faith or culture, or as amulets for luck and protection.
-This article uncovers popular jewellery symbols we wear today – and their hidden meanings.
+Ever wonder about the meaning of jewellery symbols, motifs and signs?
+Humans have a long tradition of wearing jewellery to represent their faith or culture or as amulets for luck and protection.
+This article uncovers the most popular jewellery symbols we wear today, and their hidden meaning.

 Circle (See also Ring)

 The circle is a universal sign that symbolises eternity, life, wholeness and perfection.
 It can also suggest the cycle of time or the orbit of the planets.
 Many people believe that giving someone a circle pendant symbolises eternal love.
 Of course, rings are the best-known jewellery circle symbols – read more about rings below.